Farewell to Forums: Digital Press

 Grandma was not amused.
 Though not upset, she declared that if such was my intent, I would get no Stinkor.

-I’m certain she would have relented if I had apologized, but that’s the strange thing: I didn’t.
-Part of this doubtless stemmed from me being a little brat, but the fact was that I no longer cared that much about Masters of the Universe.
+Part of this doubtless came from me being a little brat, but the fact was that I no longer cared that much about Masters of the Universe.
 Transformers and GI Joe and Starriors (hey, they’re underrated) all interested me much more by that point, and I’d had my fill of He-Man.
 The cartoon seemed repetitive and preachy, and a lot of the action figures were suspiciously similar.
 I was hardly a discerning consumer as a kid, but even I could see that Stinkor was just the line’s earlier Mer-Man figure painted like Pepe Le Pew.
 His orange armor was reused from Mekaneck.
 And he didn’t even come with any accessories beyond a boring little shield.
 If you’ll pardon the phrase, Stinkor was running on fumes.

 So my grandmother put Stinkor away.
 I don’t recall if I got in trouble over this, but it made no difference to me at the time.
 Only many years later did I realize how dumb I’d been to turn down a toy.
 More importantly, I worried that I’d hurt my grandmother’s feelings by callously rejecting her gift.